Filing of Foreign Judgments (Enforcement of Judgment)

 The judgment creditor or its attorney must file a written affidavit to enforce the foreign judgment, along with a certified copy of the judgment from the other state The written affidavit must provide the name and address of the judgment creditor, its attorney (if any), and the judgment debtor.
 The Court does not provide a form affidavit.

-The filing fee is $46.00 per case.
+The filing fee is $48.00 per case.
 Checks should be made payable to the Magistrate Court.
+Answer

 The Clerk will notify the judgment debtor of the filing of the affidavit by certified mail.
 Upon receipt of the mail, the Defendant has 30 days to respond to the Court.